-Marine Conservation in South Africa
+Marine Conservation Volunteering in South Africa

 Volunteers will be tasked with a wide array of activities while participating in the marine conservation project; most will be land based but occasionally volunteers will have the opportunity to go out on the water.
 The volunteer’s day will be comprised of tasks such as coast & underwater cleaning, aquatic animal monitoring, flora & fauna surveys and flora restoration, and wetland ecosystem support; including removal of invasive species, turtle monitoring, and logistical operations.
 You’ll get one of the most all-encompassing experiences that you can find in marine conservation volunteering in an truly magnificent and exciting location.